maxstrauch/theia/README.md

 This project was developed using Netbeans IDE 8.1 and can be opened directly in Netbeans by checking out this repo and going to `File > Open Project ...`.

-Beware of the fact that Theia might contain errors.
+**Important:** Beware of the fact that Theia might contain errors.
 You are using Theia on your own risk.
 You can take a look at the bugs [here](https://github.com/maxstrauch/theia/issues).

 # Features